hellofantastic/react-sidedrawer/README.md

 # React Side Drawer

-Drawer component to dymanically render any other components into a drawer panel that slides out from left right top or bottom
+Drawer component to dynamically render any other components into a drawer panel that slides out from left right top or bottom

+### An exercise in typescript and tests